 Eight months in, 2018 has proven to be a hallmark year for artificial intelligence.
-Companies across the globe are investing enormous amounts of time, energy and money into advancing AI technologies and some of the biggest names in business have championed the effort.
+Companies across the globe are investing enormous amounts of time, energy, and money into advancing AI technologies and some of the biggest names in business have championed the effort.

-Tech industry vet Mark Hurd believes “90% of all enterprise applications will feature AI capabilities by 2020” and has been leading the charge integrating AI with cloud computing in his more recent role as CEO of Oracle.
-With world renowned business executives vying for control over this emerging technology, there’s got to be a good reason behind it.
+Tech industry vet Mark Hurd believes “90% of all enterprise applications will feature AI capabilities by 2020” and has been leading the charge in integrating AI with cloud computing in his more recent role as CEO of Oracle.
+With world-renowned business executives vying for control over this emerging technology, there’s got to be a good reason behind it.

 Improved Customer Intelligence

 The difference between making and losing a sale comes down to data.
 Knowing your ideal customers inside and out drastically improves your success rate.
 One of the many benefits of AI is exemplified here as the ability to create highly personalized customer profiles continues to improve.

 Chatbots are a great example of AI’s ability to improve customer relations.
 Delivering basic information and services, chatbots can be used to perform marketing strategies, schedule appointments, provide users with quotes and manage customer assistance issues.

 More Impactful Marketing Campaigns

 Because AI interprets emotions and communication, this also applies to keyword searches, social media, and email responses.
 All this information combines to create a tailored marketing experience where highly qualified prospects receive relevant content at exactly the right time.

-In fact, according to Pega, thirty-eight percent of consumers believe AI if going to improve customer service.
+In fact, according to Pega, thirty-eight percent of consumers believe AI is going to improve customer service.
 So utilize that confidence, It’s amazing what a simple retweet or Facebook response can do to a customer’s loyalty–and once that relationship is built, the likelihood of them maintaining that loyalty skyrockets.

-Higher Quality Prospects for Sales
+Higher Quality Prospects For Sales

 As you’ve surely gathered by now, predictive analytics on an AI platform is the key to finding your ideal customer base.
 Rather than employees spending hours poring over data trying to determine the best path, AI takes away the guesswork and delivers only the highest quality prospects.
 This allows your salespeople to spend more time on the actual process of selling.

 Technology will continue to advance whether you keep up with it or not.
-It can be frightening to take new risks when it comes your business, especially with something as important as sales and marketing.
+It can be frightening to take new risks when it comes to your business, especially with something as important as sales and marketing.
 But it’s important to remember the purpose behind these advancements is always the same: we all want to make a profit and offer the best possible product or service to our customers.